Minoterrius/Web-Pictures-Reader/README.md

 You can access the front-end on http://127.0.0.1:5173/

-To load images from a local folder, simply click the repository button on upper right and select it.
+To load images from a local folder, simply click the repository button on the upper right and select it.
 You can navigate with the arrow buttons or the keyboard arrows.

 ### Server (PoC)

-To run the server, open an other terminal and write the following :
+To run the server, open another terminal and write the following :

 ```bash
 cd .\server\